For showtimes, click here.

 The original casting of the film had Ingrid Bergman in role of Beatrix Emery.
 However, Bergman was growing tired of being cast as the “good girl” and felt the role of Ivy was more of a challenge.
 Eventually, Bergman convinced producers to allow her to switch roles with Turner.

 3. Tracy wanted Hepburn to play Beatrix AND Ivy.

 The on-screen partnership of Spencer Tracy and Katharine Hepburn was legendary.
 Over the course of 25 years, the two starred in nine films together.
 It seems only natural for Spencer Tracy to request Hepburn be cast as Beatrix and Ivy.
 Tracy also thought the same woman playing both roles would “reinforce the theme of the good and bad qualities in every individual."

 Surprisingly, the screenplay for Dr. Jekyll and Mr. Hyde wasn’t adapted from the original novel.
 Instead, the film follows the storyline of Thomas Russell Sullivan’s popular 1887 stage adaption.
 Sullivan’s version was the first to depict the character Jekyll in a more evil light.
 The stage version also added female characters to the storyline, whereas Stevenson’s story had none.

 5. The film was extremely censored.

 The Motion Picture Production Code was first published in 1930.
 It was one of the earliest attempts to implement censorship guidelines for film productions in the United States.
-Due to the code, Jekyll’s violent actions mentioned in the plot are never fully explained.
-In addition, a scene where Hyde whipped two horses while the faces of Ivy and Beatrix faces appeared was originally cut for being “too suggestive”.
+Due to the code, Jekyll’s violent actions mentioned in the plot are never fully detailed.
+In addition, a scene in which Hyde whipped two horses, while the faces of Ivy and Beatrix appeared, was originally cut for being “too suggestive."